mccrowjp/slacTree/examples/ex1_simple/README.md

 $ slacTree.pl newick2st -i ex1.newick -t ex1.tax -o ex1.st
 ```

+The -t parameter specifying taxonomy information is optional, but provides useful display information including full taxon names, which might have been impossible to include in the newick file itself, and/or taxonomic strings that may be used to highlight clades in the tree.

 Default drawing parameters and comments indicating how to add annotations are added initially to the slacTree file ex1.st.
-In this example we do not add any annotations, and go straight to drawing the tree.
+In this example we do not add any further annotations, and go straight to drawing the tree.

 Create SVG drawing from slacTree file: